Nutlope/aicommits/README.md

 #### Commit Message Formats

-You can choose from three different commit message formats:
+You can choose from four different commit message formats:

 - **plain** (default): Simple, unstructured commit messages
 - **conventional**: [Conventional Commits](https://conventionalcommits.org/) format with type and scope
 - **gitmoji**: Emoji-based commit messages
+- **subject+body**: Git-style subject line plus a body (description) generated from the diff

 Use the `--type` flag to specify the format: